CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

 Now we have the Base query set up.
 We can reference this for all the queries from the ADLS Gen2 source.

 ### <a name="_toc152196227"></a>Task 4: Create Cities query
-Sales Data is available by Geography, Product, sales person, and Date granularity.
+Sales Data is available by Geography, Product, salesperson, and Date granularity.
 Let’s first create a query to get the Geo dimension.
 Geo data is available in three different files located in the following subfolders:

 - **Cities:** Application.Cities
 - **Countries:** Application.Countries